folktale-io/structscanner/README.md

 `, "apple")
 ```

-When passed a slice as the destination, `Select` will populate it with all rows that are returned from the query.
-If there are no rows, the destination slice will be empty.

 Often, you will have a struct with fields already tagged.
 When querying for such a struct, a problem that can arise is that the columns are returned with a table alias, which is missing from your struct tags.
 You can provide a prefix to `Select` in order to correctly map these to your existing struct:

 ```go